Alligator snapping turtle

 The alligator snapping turtle (Macrochelys temminckii) is a large species of turtle in the family Chelydridae.
-The species is native to freshwater habitats in the United States.
-M. temminckii is one of the heaviest freshwater turtles in the world.
-It is the largest freshwater species of turtle in North America.
+They are the largest freshwater turtle in North America.
+The species is endemic to freshwater habitats in the United States.
+M. temminckii is one of the heaviest living freshwater turtles in the world.
 It is often associated with, but not closely related to, the common snapping turtle, which is in the genus Chelydra.
 The specific epithet temminckii is in honor of Dutch zoologist Coenraad Jacob Temminck.

 Taxonomy

 Although it was once believed that only one extant species exists in the genus Macrochelys, recent studies have shown that there are two species, the other being the Suwannee snapping turtle (M. suwanniensis) of the Suwannee River.
+The most recent common ancestor (MRCA) of the two species lived approximately 3.2 to 8.9 million years ago, during the late Miocene to late Pliocene.
 A third species, the Apalachicola snapping turtle (M. apalachicolae), has been proposed, but is generally not recognized.

 The alligator snapping turtle is given its common name because of its immensely powerful jaws and distinct ridges on its shell that are similar in appearance to the rough, ridged skin of an alligator.
 It is also slightly less commonly known as "the loggerhead snapper" (not to be confused with the loggerhead sea turtle or loggerhead musk turtle).

 Distribution and habitat

 The alligator snapping turtle is found primarily in freshwaters of the southeastern United States.
-It is found from the Florida Panhandle west to East Texas, north to southeastern Kansas, Missouri, southeastern Iowa, western Illinois, southern Indiana, western Kentucky, Louisiana, and western Tennessee.
+It is found from the Florida Panhandle west to East Texas, north to southeastern Kansas, Missouri, southeastern Iowa, western Illinois, southern Indiana, west Michigan western Kentucky, Louisiana, and western Tennessee.
+Macrochelys temminckii often utilize core sites, characterized by specific microhabitat features such as an abundance of structural cover such as cut banks, root balls, and submerged trees and dense canopy cover.
 Typically, only nesting females venture onto open land.